History of spaceflight: France

 Emmanuel Macron announced on 13 July 2019 the project to create a military command specialising in space, which would be based in Toulouse.

 This command should be operational in September 2020 within the Air Force to become the Air and Space Force.
 Its purpose will be to strengthen France's space power in order to defend its satellites and deepen its knowledge of space.
 It will also aim to compete with other nations in this new place of strategic confrontation.

 Japan

 Japan's space agency, the Japan Aerospace Exploration Agency, is a major space player in Asia.
 While not maintaining a commercial launch service, Japan has deployed a module in the ISS and operates an uncrewed cargo spacecraft, the H-II Transfer Vehicle.

 JAXA has plans to launch a Mars fly-by probe.
 Their lunar probe, SELENE, is touted as the most sophisticated lunar exploration mission in the post-Apollo era.
-Japan's Hayabusa probe was mankind's first sample return from an asteroid.
+Japan's Hayabusa probe was humankind's first sample return from an asteroid.
 IKAROS was the first operational solar sail.

 Although Japan developed the HOPE-X, Kankoh-maru, and Fuji crewed capsule spacecraft, none of them have been launched.
 Japan's current ambition is to deploy a new crewed spacecraft by 2025 and to establish a Moon base by 2030.